 Valuation Risk.
 Financial information related to securities of non-U.S. issuers may be less reliable than information related to securities of U.S. issuers, which may make it difficult to obtain a current price for a non-U.S. security held by the Fund.
 In certain circumstances, market quotations may not be readily available for some Fund securities, and those securities may be fair valued.
 The value established for a security through fair valuation may be different from what would be produced if the security had been valued using market quotations.
-Fund securities that are valued using techniques other than market quotations in their value from one day to the next than would be the case if market quotations were used.
+Fund securities that are valued using techniques other than market quotations, including "fair valued" securities, may be subject to greater fluctuations in their value from one day to the next than would be the case if market quotations were used.
 In addition, there is no assurance that the Fund could sell a portfolio security for the value established for it at any time, and it is possible that the Fund would incur a loss because a security is sold at a discount to its established value.